Meshes

 Packs the (legacy) vertex mesh structure into a single vertex buffer and index buffer, and then puts them together into a vertex-array.mesh-data

-Converts the data directly usingmake-vertex-array
+Converts the data directly usingmake-vertex-array.primitive

-and then translates that into a vertex-array.pathname
+Converts the primitive to aconvex-meshand then translates that into a vertex-array.pathname

-Loads via theread-geometry
+Loads via theread-geometryfunction.

 Static meshes like these are mostly used for very simple meshes that can be constructed using the geometry construction functions that trial ships:

 The functions should be self-explanatory in what they construct.
-All of them also take a :mesh
+All of them also take a :mesh argument so that you can combine multiple meshes together, and :x, :y, :z arguments to shift the constructed shape around.

 Trial also provides a couple of assets that are generally useful from its own pool: